pchemguy/FFCVonWindows/README.md

 1. **The module is not found:** The file (`_libffcv*.pyd`) is actually missing.
 (This is rare if `pip install` reported success).
 2. **A direct dependency is not found:** The file `_libffcv.pyd` _was_ found, but the Windows OS loader could not find a DLL it _depends on_ (e.g., `opencv_world460.dll` or `pthreadVC2.dll`).
 The loader normally, but not always, checks for these DLLs in the active `PATH`.
 3. **A transitive dependency is not found:** A dependency _of a dependency_ is missing.
-For example, `opencv_world460.dll` might itself depend on `SomeOtherLibrary.dll`, and if _that_ file is not on the `PATH`, the load will fail with the same error.
+For example, `opencv_world460.dll` might itself depend on `SomeOtherLibrary.dll`, and if _that_ file is not on the `PATH`, the load will fail, probably, with the same error.
 4. **An incompatible dependency was found:** A dependency _was_ found on the `PATH`, but it is incompatible (e.g., a 32-bit DLL was loaded by a 64-bit Python process, or it was compiled with an incompatible C++ runtime).

-This ambiguity is what makes Windows DLL loading issues so difficult to resolve.
+This ambiguity is what makes Windows DLL loading issues difficult to resolve.

 #### Diagnosing "DLL load failed" with `Dependencies` and `ProcMon`